ptruser/BlockTube-list/README.md

 ## About

-Now, most of list fields (channels, videos, etc.) is Russian "trash" content.
+Most of list fields (channels, videos, etc.) is Russian "trash" content.

 Currently, I have no mention of why this or that content is blocked.
 But if you create an issue or send a pull request, the reason will be added to the `_proofs\reasons.txt`.

-## Install
+## Installation

 0. Install BlockTube for your browser.
 1. Download `1nfdev_blocktube_backup.json`.